Project #192 | Life-Saving Food and Medical Care for Survivors of Trafficking

 Our collective impact

-Rachel* is a participant who transitioned from Willow International’s aftercare shelter program back into the community.
-She is a single mother of three young children and also cares for her mother who is HIV positive.
-During the COVID-19 period, Rachel was very anxious about how she would be able to provide for her family because she was not able to work and pay for rent and food.
+Rachel is a single mother of three young children who also acts as the primary caregiver to her mother who is HIV positive.
+Rachel is a survivor of human trafficking and thanks to the support of Willow International’s aftercare shelter program she was able to transition back into her community.
+Amidst the COVID-19 outbreak, Rachel was very anxious about how she would be able to provide for her family because she was not able to work, leaving their family without adequate resources to pay their rent and food.
 Willow International was able to provide rent assistance for three months, as well as monthly emergency assistance since April.
 Her case manager also provided continual emotional and psychosocial support over the phone.
-Rachel conveyed that she is grateful for the financial and emotional support she received throughout this challenging time.
+Rachel conveyed that she is grateful for the financial and emotional support she received throughout this challenging time

 Thank you for making this possible!

 Our movement is grassroots, to us that not only means the work on the ground is led by local leaders with the support of the community, but it also means that we raise the funds for our projects through everyday donors just like you.
 In addition to all the donors that gave $25, $100, or $250 and the campaigners that ran a race or donated their birthday to raise funds, we also want to thank our generous business, school, and faith sponsors who believed in our work and joined the movement.